HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/simulated-active-network.rst

 HydroModPy keeps the raw simulated drainage signal as cell fields before any vector network is declared.

-For a perennial-network question, distinguish the hydrological scenario from the transient occupancy rule.
-A representative steady-state computation uses ``flow_regime = "steady"``.
-A simulated perennial network should be derived from such a steady-state run whenever possible, then compared with the observed ``reference`` network.
-The transient
-``always_active`` mask only means active at all timesteps of the analysed chronicle.
+For a steady-network question, distinguish the steady-flow scenario from the transient occupancy rule.
+A simulated steady active network should preferably be derived from a representative ``flow_regime = "steady"`` run, then compared with the observed ``reference`` network.
+The transient ``always_active`` mask only means active at all timesteps of the analysed chronicle.

 .. list-table::
    :header-rows: 1